compbiozurich/UZH-BIO392/course-results/2021/merve-guengoer/day10_GATK.md

 ### **1.5 Review calls with IGV**
 Load analysis data and reference genome GRCh38 on IGV -> TP53 gene We see a C→T variant light up in red for the tumor but not the normal.
 What do you think is happening in 2_tumor_normal_m2.bam?
+What does the coverage tell you?

 => The coverage in this bam file is 40% C and 60% T
 => the file consists of tumor and normal samples, therefore the C belongs to normal samples and the T belongs to tumor samples
 => All tumor cells have a C-T transition at this position

 ![image](igv.PNG)

+What are the three grouped tracks for the bamout?
+* Group by sample
+* Color alignments by tag: HC
+* Sort by base

+What do the colors indicate?
+What differentiates the pastel versus gray reads?
+=> Reads with 50bp or shorter are grey
+=> Reads longer than 50bp are in pastel
+=> green: (normal sample) C at position chr17:7,674,161-7,674,274 (like reference genome) => blue: (tumor sample) C->T mutation at position chr17:7,674,161-7,674,274 => red: T->A mutation at other position
+=> lila: C->T at position chr17:7,674,161-7,674,274 + T->A mutation at other position

+How do you feel about this somatic call?
+It was difficult to follow all the steps during the processing and to keep the overview about all of the files generated.
+But in the end, the visualization with IGV makes everything more clear.